More Honduran migrants seek to join U.S.-bound group in Guatemala

 The caravan has been growing steadily since it left the violent Honduran city of San Pedro Sula on Saturday.
 The migrants hope to reach Mexico and then cross its northern border with the United States, to seek refuge from endemic violence and poverty in Central America.

-Several thousand people are now part of the caravan, according to a Reuters witness traveling with the group in Guatemala, where men women and children on foot and riding in trucks filled a road on their long journey to Mexico.
+Several thousand people are now journeying in the caravan, according to a Reuters witness traveling with the group in Guatemala, where men, women and children on foot or riding in trucks filled a road on their long journey to Mexico.

+A first group made it to Guatemala City by dusk on Wednesday.
+They crammed into a migrant shelter and a primary school across the road and bedded down on inflatable mattresses.

+"My husband was an electrician.
+They killed him nine months ago," said Carolina Aguilar, 40, from the gang-controlled town of Choloma, sitting on a patch of ground with her two daughters, 17 and 11.

-Later on Wednesday, Guatemalan President Jimmy Morales said his government rejects constraints placed on foreign aid.
+Guatemalan President Jimmy Morales said on Wednesday his government rejected constraints placed on foreign aid.

-"No help can be conditioned and no help can be demanded," Morales told reporters following an event in the Guatemalan capital.
+"No help can be conditioned and no help can be demanded," Morales told reporters in the Guatemalan capital.

-He said he had spoken with his Honduran counterpart, President Juan Orlando Hernandez, about ensuring that those migrants who want to return home can do so safely, and cited reports indicating that "many people" from the migrant caravan are returning to Honduras.
+He said he had spoken with his Honduran counterpart, President Juan Orlando Hernandez, about ensuring that those migrants who want to return home can do so safely, and cited reports indicating that many people from the caravan are returning to Honduras.

 "Hard to believe that with thousands of people from South of the Border, walking unimpeded toward our country in the form of large Caravans, that the Democrats won't approve legislation that will allow laws for the protection of our country," Trump said on Twitter on Wednesday.